Senior Medicare Patrol

 If you need help contacting your local SMP, fill out the form here: https://smpresource.news/Contact

-With the Northern Utah Coalition, Inc. (NUC) and the Utah Senior Medicare Patrol (SMP) collaboration, we offer a one hour or less FREE Protecting Medicare and You from Identity Theft and discuss Medicare's 10-Most Common Questions presentation to your business or organization.
+With the Northern Utah Coalition, Inc. (NUC) and the Utah Senior Medicare Patrol (SMP) collaboration for over 14 years, we offer a one hour or less FREE Protecting Medicare and You from Identity Theft and discuss Medicare's 10-Most Common Questions presentation to your business or organization.
 For more information or to schedule a presentation, call Monday-Thursday, 9:00 am-5:00 pm at (801) 393.4153.

 The cost of your medications may change throughout the year, depending on which coverage phase you’re in.
 You’ll learn about it in this blog—from the deductible phase to the donut hole, as well as some new changes to look out for this year!